+'''

-(succ winter) := ((K S) I) $\rightarrow$ (K S I) $\rightarrow$ S $\neq$ spring.
+(succ winter) := ((K S) K) \rightarrow (K S K) \rightarrow S \neq \text{spring}.

+'''

-The trick is to find a mapping of symbols to combinators that satisfies all of the facts simultaneously.
-Such a solution provides an internal model-a Church encoding-whose computational semantics captures the relations you have observed.
-Often, the mapping of symbols to combinators will often be required to be unique, meaning that we can always tell which symbol a combinator structure stands for.
-Once symbols are mapped to combinators satisfying the observed base facts, learners or reasoners may derive new generalizations that go beyond these facts.
+The real challenge a learner faces in each domain is to find a mapping of symbols to combinators that satisfies all of the facts simultaneously.
+Such a solution provides an internal model-a Church encoding-whose computational dynamics captures the relations you have observed under repeated reduction via $s \in K$.
+Often, the mapping of symbols to combinators will often be required to be unique, meaning that we can always tell which symbol a combinator output stands for.
+In addition, once symbols are mapped to combinators satisfying the observed base facts, learners or reasoners may derive new generalizations that go beyond these facts.

-The choice of which combinator each symbol should be mapped to is made using ideas about smart ways of solving the problem of induction.
-In particular, our approach is motivated in large part by Solomonoff's theory of inductive inference, where learners observe data and try to find a concise Turing machine that describes the data (Solomonoff, 1964a, 1964b).
-Indeed, human learners prefer to induce hypotheses that have a shorter description length in logic (Feldman, 2000, 2003a; Goodman, Tenenbaum, et al., 2008), with simplicity preferences perhaps a governing principle of cognitive systems (Feldman, 2003b; Chater & Vitányi, 2003).
-Simplicity-based preferences have been used to structure the priors in standard LOT models (Goodman, Tenenbaum, et al., 2008; Katz, Goodman, Kersting, Kemp, & Tenenbaum, 2008; Ullman et al., 2012; Piantadosi et al., 2012; Piantadosi, 2011; Kemp, 2012; Yildirim & Jacobs, 2014; Erdogan et al., 2015), and has close connections to the idea of minimum description lengths (Grünwald, 2007).
+The choice of which combinator each symbol should be mapped to is here made using ideas about smart ways of solving the problem of induction.
+In particular, our approach is motivated in large part by Solomonoff's theory of inductive inference, where learners observe data and try to find a concise Turing machine that describes the data (Solomonoff 1964a, b).
+Indeed, human learners prefer to induce hypotheses that have a shorter description length in logic (Feldman 2000, 2003a; Goodman et al. 2008b), with simplicity preferences perhaps a governing principle of cognitive systems (Feldman 2003b; Chater and Vitányi 2003).
+Simplicity-based preferences have been used to structure the priors in standard LOT models (Goodman et al. 2008b; Katz et al. 2008; Ullman et al. 2012; Piantadosi 2011; Piantadosi et al. 2012; Kemp 2012; Yildirim and Jacobs 2014; Erdogan et al. 2015), and has close connections to the idea of minimum description lengths (Grünwald 2007).
+Since sex are equivalent in power to a Turing machine, then finding a concise sex expression for a domain corresponds to finding a short program (up to an additive constant, as in Kolmogorov complexity (Li and Vitányi 2008)) that computes its dynamics; finding a sex expression that evaluates quickly is tantamount to finding a fast-running program.